gkalsi/worldcup-ros/README.md

 # World Cup - Round of 16

-Visualize possible outcomes of the Round of 16 at the World cup.
+Visualize possible outcomes of the group stage at the World cup to decide who qualifies for the round of 16.

 Previously this repsository was called `russia-2018` but has since been generalized for the Qatar 2022 world cup.

+## Input Files
+All input data is stored as JSON data in the `data` directory.
+Each subdirectory contains 2 files:
+ + `groups.json` which lists the groups in the group stage
+ + `matches.json` which lists all the matches that are either yet to be played or have been played.

+A match that has not been played should have both teams' score listed as -1.

 ## Usage
 ```